leweex95/jarokelo_tracker/README.md

     poetry run python ./scripts/scrape_data.py --backend bs --continue-scraping

+_To update the status of existing records (e.g., when "Válaszra vár" changes to "MEGOLDOTT"):_

+    poetry run python ./scripts/scrape_data.py --backend bs --update-existing-status

+This efficiently checks and updates the status of already-scraped records without performing full re-scraping.
+When a status changes to "MEGOLDOTT" (resolved), the scraper automatically performs a full re-scrape to capture the `resolution_date`.

 3. Preprocess data

 I implemented two types of preprocessing.
 One is specifically for the vector store and RAG functionality (`preprocess_rag.py`) while the other is for exploratory data analysis and extracting insights from data via Power BI dashboarding (`preprocess_eda.py`).